richchapler/AzureSolutionsDocumentation/docs/AI_Deploy.md

 ## Use Case
 * "We implement OpenAI with AI Search and are rapidly iterating through enhancements to the configuration"
-* "We find that creating and updating the AI Search configuration with Azure Portal, "Import data", and "Import and vectorize data" is difficult"
+* "Creating and updating the AI Search configuration with Azure Portal, "Import data", and "Import and vectorize data" is difficult"
 * "We want to capture our AI Search configuration in our GitHub or DevOps repository"
 * "Our AI Search index includes multiple data sources"
 * "Both semantic and vector should be activated"